Walter JohnsonWalter Perry Johnson

 Walter Johnson came from humble beginnings, the son of a Kansas farmer.
 It wasn’t until his parents moved the family out west that he began to pick up the trade that would make him one of the most recognizable stars the game has ever seen.
 Johnson was a natural from the moment he stepped onto the Southern California sandlots.

-"From the first time I held a ball, it settled in the palm of my right hand as though it belonged there and, when I threw it, ball, hand and wrist, and arm and shoulder and back seemed to all work together."
+"From the first time I held a ball, it settled in the palm of my right hand as though it belonged there and, when I threw it, ball, hand and wrist, and arm and shoulder and back seemed to all work together," Johnson said.

-Labor Day Weekend of 1908, Johnson’s sophomore campaign in the junior circuit, saw one of the most dominating performances of his career.
+Labor Day Weekend of 1908, Johnson’s sophomore campaign with the Washington Senators, saw one of the most dominating performances of his career.
 The 20-year-old Johnson started three consecutive games, Sept.
 4, 5 and 7, and shut out the New York Yankees in each of those contests giving up six, four and two hits respectively – truly one of the most remarkable pitching performances of any generation.

 In 1911, famed sportswriter Grantland Rice popularized the nickname “The Big Train” in referring to Johnson.
 At a time when trains were the fastest things known to man, Ty Cobb recalled Johnson’s fastball as “Just speed, raw speed, blinding speed, too much speed.”.